famelga/Weather-Dashboard/README.md

 Before using the API, I needed to set up my html framework.
 I created a header and search tools on the body.
 I included the search text box and button, along with their subheading in a div tag.
 This div tag allowed for all of the children to be formatted together at the upper-left hand corner for the main body.
 These were styled directly in the html using Bootstrap, rather than in the style.css document.
 I also included div tags as placeholders for where the returned responses from the API would be displayed on the html.

 In JavaScript, I created an eventlistener for the search button.
 This eventlistener triggers a series of functions that work to retrieve the necessary data from the API.
 I console.logged the returned data, then traversed the console to call on the data that was retrieved from the API.
 I attempted to include this data on by html by using textContent and appendChild.
-However, I received an error message stating that the data was not recognized.
+While some of the data displayed onto the website, I received an error message stating that the data was not recognized.

 ![Dashboard Page](./assests/images/Dashboard.gif)